Jbleezy/BO1-Reimagined/README.md

 * Make it so players can look up and down 90 degrees (currently at 85)
 * Allow multiple pap camos to be used from weaponOptions.csv (currently only looks for the keyword "gold")
 * Don't allow reload to start during fire time or last fire time
+* Always use empty drop/raise anim if empty (currently quick drop/raise anim will play even when empty)

 ## SPECIAL THANKS
 * **_ApexModder_** - perk bump sounds, assisted with localized strings, assisted with client scripting, assisted with menu scripting